ronreiter/interactive-tutorials/tutorials/learn-js.org/en/Manipulating Arrays.md

     1,2,3

-After pushing variables to the array, we can then pop variables out from the end.
+After pushing variables to the array, we can then pop variables off from the end.

     console.log(myStack.pop());
     console.log(myStack);